-He has experience in the newsrooms of various cultural outlets and has published writing to Artforum, Architectural Digest, Hyperallergic and The Boston Phoenix, among other publications as a freelancer.
+He has experience in the newsrooms of various cultural outlets and has published writing in Artforum, Architectural Digest, Hyperallergic and The Boston Phoenix, among other publications as a freelancer.
 Research interests include British town planning methods, the development of Paris after 1871, religious modernism, 21st-century Miami, and several other topics related to the arts and literature.

 "We realize eventually that the scenes and actions of everyday life have a further future.
 Not in a remote heaven, but in the minds of countless people." - Lewis Mumford